l4rm4nd/SecureTheJuice/README.md

 docker compose up -d
 ````

 The OWASP Juice Shop web application is run behind Traefik + Authelia.
 Only TCP/80 (HTTP) and TCP/443 (HTTPS) of the Traefik container are mapped onto the Docker host.
+Additionally, a Cowrie SSH honeypot is exposed on TCP/2222.

 If you haven't changed the project files and ensured proper `/etc/hosts` entries, you will be able to access: